New storm Zeta a hurricane threat to Mexico, US Gulf Coast

 The storm had maximum sustained winds of 50 mph (85 kph), and forecasters said Zeta was expected to intensify into a hurricane Monday.

 Officials in Quintana Roo state, the location of Cancun and other resorts, said they were watching the storm.
 They reported nearly 60,000 tourists in the state as of midweek.
+The state government said 71 shelters were being readied for tourists or residents who might need them.

 The government is still handing out aid, including sheet roofing, to Yucatan residents hit by Hurricane Delta and Tropical Storm Gamma earlier this month.

 Zeta may dawdle in the western Caribbean for another day or so, trapped between two strong high pressure systems to the east and west.
 It can’t move north or south because nothing is moving there either, said University of Miami hurricane researcher Brian McNoldy.